Zhang Fei: Death

+During this mobilisation, Zhang Fei gave a seemingly impossible task to two of his subordinates, Fan Qiang (范彊) and Zhang Da (張達): they were to design saddles for the Shu cavalry's forces.
+The two feared punishment for their inevitable failure, so just before they were to advance, they killed Zhang Fei and decapitated him.
+The two then immediately defected to Wu and presented Zhang Fei's head to Sun Quan, who had already stationed himself at Xiaoting (猇亭, at the border of present-day Yidu County and Changyang County, Yichang, Hubei).

 When Liu Bei heard that Zhang Fei's adjutant had sent him a report, he exclaimed: "Oh!
 (Zhang) Fei is dead."

 In October or November 260, Liu Bei's son and successor Liu Shan granted Zhang Fei the posthumous name "Marquis Huan" (桓侯).

 Family and descendants

 In the year 200, Zhang Fei chanced upon Xiahou Yuan's niece, Lady Xiahou, while she was out gathering firewood and abducted her.
-She was around 13 years old at the time.
+She was around 13 years old at the time by East Asian age reckoning.
 Zhang Fei knew that she was of good upbringing, so he married her.
-She bore him two daughters, who both later married Liu Shan and became known as Empress Jing'ai of the state of Shu.
+They had one daughter, who later married Liu Shan and became Empress of the state of Shu.
 Empress Jing'ai had a younger sister who also married Liu Shan and was known as Empress Zhang.

 Zhang Fei's eldest son, Zhang Bao, died at a young age.
 Zhang Bao's son, Zhang Zun (張遵), served as a Master of Writing (尚書).
 In 263, during the Conquest of Shu by Wei, he followed Zhuge Zhan to defend Mianzhu from the Wei general Deng Ai but was killed in action.